-Ms. Sostowski is the President of the National Association of Women Lawyers (NAWL) for the 2019-2020 term.
-NAWL is the nation’s oldest professional organization devoted to the interests and progress of women lawyers and women’s legal rights.
-Ms. Sostowski has served on the association’s Board since 2011.
+A longtime champion for women’s advancement in the legal profession and under the law, Ms. Sostowski served as President of the National Association of Women Lawyers for the 2019-2020 term.
+Founded in 1899, NAWL is the nation’s oldest professional organization devoted to the interests and progress of women lawyers and women’s legal rights.
+As President of NAWL during both the centennial of the 19th Amendment and the early stages of the COVID-19 pandemic, Ms. Sostowski led the association through its first virtual Midyear and Annual Meetings, with ambitious programming to reflect the significance of the historic anniversary and meet the needs of attorneys working remotely during the pandemic.
+During her term as President, NAWL also undertook a multi-year, strategic planning process and reinvigorated its focus on advocacy and public policy issues.
+Ms. Sostowski has served on NAWL’s Board since 2011 and is currently its Immediate Past President.
 She is also a longtime Trustee of the New Jersey Women Lawyers Association and is active in the Harvard Law School Women’s Alliance.

 Areas of Focus